Best AI Architecture Patterns for Logistics Systems

 Some workflows are already efficient.

-Adding AI introduces additional steps instead of simplifying them.
+Adding AI in those cases introduces extra steps instead of simplifying the experience.

 The Product Is Not Structured for AI